danielrs/portfolio/content/blog/the-best-programming-language-to-learn.md

 * Do you work as a full-stack web developer but wish to become a low-level systems programmer?
 Play around with *C*, *C++*, or *Rust* and make some apps; a new job doing what you love could be around the corner.

 An extra (but **important**) tip: don't neglect the theory behind programming in general.
-From the top of my head these are the topics I can think of:
+From the top of my head these are the topics I can think of: *Graph theory*, *algorithm analysis*, *set theory*, *probability*, *statistics*, and *linear algebra*.

-* Graph theory
-* Algorithm analysis
-* Set theory
-* Probability
-* Statistics
-* Linear Algebra

 Why?
 Those concepts are present in all programming languages, and they are gonna be useful for the rest of our career.